Elena-Rosa/IzzyPizza/README.md

 Test: "It should return getCost method"
 Code:Pizza
-Expected output:getCost method with three size choices
+Expected output:Define the class for pizza.
+Toppings and the getCost method with "small", "medium", or "large" offered.

 Test: ""
 Code: